It seems a really simple question, how do people come to actually buy from you? What is their path to purchase?

 - Traffic vs Acquisition Path vs Add to Cart vs Checkout vs Abandoned Cart vs Sale.

-Why is understanding your sales funnel so important?
+Why is understanding your sales funnel so important when it comes to path to purchase?

 The reason understanding our business is so important is because it helps you know what action to take next.